ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 ----------------------------------------
 This tutorial focusses on representing a flexible cropping strategy within the exemplary agro-ecological context of the *Darling Downs* growing region.
 This production region in South-East Queensland (Australia) is characterised by two major crop growing periods, summer and winter.
-The region is characterised by a summer-dominant rainfall pattern and most farmers correspondingly adopt predominantly a summer-dominant cropping strategy.
+The region is characterised by a summer-dominant rainfall pattern and most farmers correspondingly practice a primarily summer-dominant cropping strategy.
 However, over the last two decades, the planted area of winter crops has steadily increased.
-Many farmers have adopted highly climate-responsive, opportunistic cropping strategies, implementing high cropping intensity whenever adequate water resources are available, regardless of the season.
+Many farmers have adopted highly climate-responsive, opportunistic cropping strategies, implementing a high cropping intensity whenever adequate water resources are available, regardless of the season.
-Evidence of this flexible alternation between summer- and winter-dominant cropping is visible even in aggregate government statistics on seasonal planted area across Queensland (`ABARES, 2024`_).
+Evidence of this flexible alternation between summer- and winter-dominant cropping is visible even in aggregate government statistics on the seasonal planted area across Queensland (`ABARES, 2024`_).

 In the following, we will aim to represent such an opportunistic cropping strategy within the ``RotationManager`` of APSIM.
 It is important to remember, that this scenario serves as an illustrative example only.